 Every dish at this charming seafood restaurant is made from scratch, using only local sustainable produce and seasonal ingredients.
 Daily fish selections vary according to what’s seasonably available and caught by its local fishermen.

-Lunch and dinner menus aren’t extensive but they’re a perfect mix of appetizers like Deviled Egg BLT with Southern Fried Oysters (yes, it’s all one dish) to spicy chowder and healthy salads.
+The lunch and dinner menu aren’t extensive but they’re a perfect mix of appetizers like Deviled Egg BLT with Southern Fried Oysters (yes, it’s all one dish) to spicy chowder and healthy salads.

 We’ve never tasted anything like the Minorcan clam chowder, a tomato-based version that gets its spicy kick from the datil pepper, a potent vegetable indigenous to the region.

 Main entrees feature St. Augustine shrimp, blue crab, a blackened fish sandwich, and shrimp or fish tacos.

 A local favorite here, other than the daily catches, is the Grits & Shrimp – a white cheddar and bacon Canewater Farm grit cake and collards, topped with sherry cream sauce and a five-pepper relish.
 It’s unbelievably good, and really locks in Catch 27 as one of the best places to eat amongst all seafood restaurants in St. Augustine!

 Though the eatery features a selection of beer, wine, and specialty cocktails, the restaurant allows patrons to bring their own wine and just pay a $10 corkage fee.

 108 Anastasia Blvd. // 904-201-6300